It is important for you to have regular eye examinations. This will ensure that your prescription is up to date and that your eyes remain healthy.

 Those on benefits

-Those on governments benefits are also entitled to a free eye test.
+Those on government benefits are also entitled to a free eye test.
 This includes people who receive:

-- Tax credits and meet the specified criteria
+- Income Support Tax credits and meet the specified criteria

 - Universal Credit and meet the specified criteria